czarlos/omega-nu-website/README.md

   - Make a cool logo for Omega Nu
   - Set up Omega Nu email
   - Add author tags for projects
+  - Add admin console for adding new users

 ##About##
 Check out [Omega Nu] [site].